-

 When Francisco was sacked, Real Sociedad were 16th in the table and at risk of being sucked into a relegation battle.
 Since Matarazzo arrived, however, the club's fortunes could hardly look more different.

-Matarazzo leads Real Sociedad to the Copa del Rey final
+Matarazzo leads Real Sociedad to Copa del Rey glory

-On Wednesday, Matarazzo made history after Real Sociedad defeated local rivals Athletic Club 1-0 in their Copa del Rey semi-final second leg, having also won the first leg in Bilbao by the same scoreline.
+In March, Matarazzo made history when Real Sociedad defeated local rivals Athletic Club 1-0 in their Copa del Rey semi-final second leg, having also won the first leg in Bilbao by the same scoreline.

-He thus became the first American coach to reach the final of a major cup competition with a team from a top-five European league.
-His side will meet Atletico Madrid on 18 April to determine this year's winners.
+He became the first American coach to reach the final of a major cup competition with a team from a top-five European league, so naturally all eyes were on Saturday's clash with Atletico Madrid to see if Matarazzo could go all the way.

 Who is Pellegrino Matarazzo?